mottensmann/GCalignR/cran-comments.md

 This is a resubmission.
 In this version I have implemented the following changes:

 ## Changes of existing code
+* Progress bars are implemented using `pbapply` to estimate the run time of algorithms.
+* More efficient code allows to speed up computations by an order of magnitude for some functions.
-* Within `align_chromatograms`, retention times are not rounded to a precision of two decimals anymore prior to executing the algorithm.
-Instead, calculations are internally based on the the value rounded to two decimals.
-After alignment, retention times are returned as they appear in the input.
+* Within `align_chromatograms`, retention times are not rounded anymore prior to executing the algorithm.
+Instead, calculations are internally based on rounded values.
+The output contains the input retention time to allow cross-reference between raw data and aligned data.
 * Axis labels in `plot.GCaling` and `gc_heatmap` were changed to enhance clearity.
+* Helpfile were rewritten.

 ## Extensions
 * `draw_chromatogram` is added and allows to represent peak lists graphically as chromatograms
 * A second vignette `GCalignR How does the Algorithm works?` gives a more detailed tutorial on the concepts.
+* A CITATION file was added to link the package to the preprint of our manuscript.

 ## Release summary